-Five ways the way we engage with media has changed since 2020
+Five ways media relations has changed since 2020

 It’s no secret that the last year and a half has brought about a tremendous amount of change, both in our daily lives and in the way we do business.
 In the public relations world, we’re seeing some common themes as we engage with media contacts.
-We’re sharing five examples on how those practicing PR can keep up with changing best practices.
+We’re sharing five ways media relations has changed in the last year or so, and we talk about ways you can adjust accordingly.

 There are more busy news days.